Here you'll find some

 a love seat, a two-armed gentleman's chair, and a one-armed ladies'

 chair.
-They made these chair with one arm and low to the ground because
+They made these chairs with one arm and low to the ground because

 the ladies of the time wore dresses with lots of fabric in their skirts,